ByNoMeans/Bash-Prompt/README.md

 ## Inspiration

-No code was explicitly taken from any of the following repos, but their prompts provided heavy inspiration to `bash-prompt`'s themeing, symbols, and general format.
+No code was explicitly taken from any of the following repos, but their prompts provided heavy inspiration to `pure-bash-prompt`'s themeing, symbols, and general format.

 1. [Posh-Git](https://github.com/dahlbyk/posh-git/)
 2. [Pure](https://github.com/sindresorhus/pure)